-Touring spectacular homes in Palm Springs - Part 3
+Touring Architecture in Palm Springs

 Over the last couple months we’ve had a look at some amazing homes in Palm Springs.
 While they’re spectacular, many of them are off limits to the public.
 Fortunately there are some equally stunning public buildings where you can enjoy modernist architecture up close without a trespassing ticket!